Proposition 65 Warnings in Food: Avoid These Chemicals

 Water Treatment is Necessary

 All water is reused, including the water we dump down drains and the contents we flush in toilets.
-Water treatment facilities “clean” the water by removing solids – including sewage – and treat the water with chemicals.
-Water has microorganisms, bacteria, and viruses, so it is necessary to treat the water with chemicals so that is safe to drink.
+Wastewater treatment facilities “clean” the water by removing solids – including sewage – and treating the water with chemicals.
+As Seth M. Siegel wrote, “Unless connected to a septic system, what goes down the sink, shower bath, dishwasher, washing machine, and toilet is transferred to one of these facilities.”2 Water has microorganisms, bacteria, and viruses, so it is necessary to treat the water with chemicals so that is safe to drink.
 However, the Environmental Protection Agency (EPA) doesn’t research or regulate all of those chemicals.
-As Erin Brockovich noted, “Scientists still have little data about how individual chemicals impact our health, and know even less about the effects of multiple chemicals on the body.”2
+As Erin Brockovich noted, “Scientists still have little data about how individual chemicals impact our health, and know even less about the effects of multiple chemicals on the body.”3

 “So there is shit in the water; I’d have to make peace with that.” -Elizabeth Royte, Bottlemania: Big Business, Local Springs, and the Battle Over America’s Drinking Water

-Many water treatment facilities now use an alternative disinfectant method, a mixture of chlorine and ammonia, called chloramine.
-They’re doing this increasingly in order to meet federal disinfection byproducts requirements.
+There are more than 16,000 publicly owned wastewater treatment facilities in the United States.4 Many of these now use an alternative disinfectant method, a mixture of chlorine and ammonia, called chloramine.
+They’re doing this increasingly in order to meet federal disinfection byproduct requirements.
 It is the cheapest way but it is dangerous.
 Chlorine normally evaporates somewhat quickly, but chloramine lasts longer in the water.
 Chloramine is “a known carcinogen and causes more rapid deterioration of the municipal infrastructure and degradation of water system valves and fittings.
 In systems that still use lead pipes or lead components (which means millions of homes and buildings), the chloramine causes lead and other metals to leach out of faucets and showerheads and into our drinking water.
-Studies indicate the formation of toxic byproducts in drinking water may be higher when utilities use chloramines.”3
+Studies indicate the formation of toxic byproducts in drinking water may be higher when utilities use chloramines.”5

 Chlorine Burnouts